Anti-Corruption Agency of the Republic of Kazakhstan: History

 On 6 August 2014, according to the Decree of the President of the Republic of Kazakhstan No. 883 "On measures on further improvement of state administration system of Kazakhstan" was established the Agency of the Republic of Kazakhstan for civil service Affairs and anti-corruption.
 Instead of the liquidated Agency of the Republic of Kazakhstan for combating economic and corruption crime.

 On 11 December 2015, the Ministry of public service Affairs of the Republic of Kazakhstan was established as an authorized body in the field of public service and anti-corruption with the transfer of functions and powers to manage the property and Affairs of the abolished Agency of the Republic of Kazakhstan for public service and anti-corruption.
 The Agency was renamed the National Anti-Corruption Bureau.

 On 13 September 2016, the Ministry of civil service Affairs of the Republic of Kazakhstan was reorganized into the Agency of the Republic of Kazakhstan for civil service Affairs and anti-corruption.
 The national anti-corruption Bureau had the status of an Agency in the structure of the anti-corruption Agency.

 By Decree of the President of the Republic of Kazakhstan No. 12 from 13 June 2019 in order to further improve the system of state service and fighting corruption the National Bureau for anti-corruption (anti-corruption service) Agency of the Republic of Kazakhstan for civil service Affairs and anti-corruption transformed into the Agency of the Republic of Kazakhstan on combating corruption (anti-corruption service), as a state body directly subordinate and accountable to the President of the Republic of Kazakhstan.

+In July 2025, Kazakh President Kassym-Jomart Tokayev dissolved the country’s standalone Anti-Corruption Agency and transferred its functions to the National Security Committee (NSC).
+According to reports, the move "provides for the transfer of the functions and powers of the restructured Anti-Corruption Agency relating to combat against corruption, formation and implementation of an anti-corruption policy, coordination in the field of anti-corruption, minimization of causes and conditions leading to corruption offenses as well as building an anti-corruption culture to the Agency of the Republic of Kazakhstan for Civil Service Affairs."

 The Agency is a law enforcement Agency that develops and implements the anti-corruption policy of the Republic of Kazakhstan and coordinates the fight against corruption, as well as identifying, suppressing, disclosing and investigating corruption offenses.